Caro9926/Caro9926/README.md

 - 🌐 [Portfolio:](https://caro9926.github.io/) My personal website.
 - 📇 [Parsing Invoices Chile and Peru:](https://github.com/Caro9926/Parsing_Invoices_Chile_Peru) Code to extract information from electronic invoices from Chile and Peru.
+- 🔉 [DTMF Audio Processor](https://github.com/Caro9926/DTMF_Audio): Script in Python that decodes and processes DTMF tones from recorded calls, providing a command-line workflow to extract numeric responses and integrate them into survey platforms like SurveyCTO.
 - 📚 [Workshop on Applied Microeconometrics:](https://github.com/Caro9926/microeconometria-taller) Workshop on Applied Microeconometrics for undergraduate students in Economics.
 This material belongs to [Emily Saavedra](https://github.com/Emilyliz) and me.
 The workshop is in Spanish.
-- 🌤️ [Random forest](https://github.com/malozadal/RandomForestIRA): Early detection system for acute respiratory diseases in Peru using Random Forest, combining climate and population data for predictive alerts.This was a collaboration between [Monica Lozada](https://github.com/malozadal) and me.
+- 🌤️ [Respiratory Diseases Prediction Model](https://github.com/malozadal/RandomForestIRA): Early detection system for acute respiratory diseases in Peru using Random Forest, combining climate and population data for predictive alerts.
+This was a collaboration between [Mónica Lozada](https://github.com/malozadal) and me.
-- 📄 [CV Summary:](https://github.com/Caro9926/CV-s-Resumen) Python code to extract CV summary in Spanish.
-You can also adapt it to English.

 ### 🗂️ Archived Projects